Inbound AI For Child Care Centers

 Calls where parents need to see the center, understand classroom fit, join a waitlist, update start dates, or confirm what happens next.

-Outcome: Reduce blank callbacks and keep parent interest warm with a clear tour or waitlist path.
+Outcome: Reduce callbacks with no context and keep parent interest warm with a clear tour or waitlist path.

 Current-family logistics